dfttoolkit package¶

 >>> AimsOutput.get_energy_corrected() -2080.83225450528

-- get_energy_uncorrected(n_occurrence: None | int = -1, skip_E_after_mixer: bool = True, energy_invalid_indicator: list[str] = []) float | ndarray[Any, dtype[float64]] [source]¶
+- get_energy_uncorrected(n_occurrence: None | int = -1, skip_E_after_mixer: bool = True, energy_invalid_indicator: list[str] | None = None) float | ndarray[tuple[int, ...], dtype[float64]] [source]¶

-Return uncorrected (without smearing correction) energy
+Return uncorrected (without smearing correction) energy.

 - Parameters: